The best way to find out if your child's bus is cancelled or delayed is to download the Bus Status App and set up push notifications.

-- School Messenger
+- Use the School Messenger App

-- Call your child's school directly and leave a message.
+- Call the school directly

 Please note that unless otherwise indicated by your child's school, we do not monitor social media or email for absence notifications.
 If you report your child's absence using those methods, we may not receive it and you may still receive an automated message asking you to confirm your child's absence.